 No owner for quality assurance.
 Someone has to own source quality, claims, examples, internal linking, metadata, and final approval.
 Without that owner, AI content operations quietly drift toward average output.

 Tool hoarding.
-You don’t need 15 subscriptions.
-Most teams operate effectively with 3-4 core tools.
+You do not need 15 subscriptions.
+Most teams operate effectively with a few core tools.
 More subscriptions usually mean more permissions, more handoffs, and less accountability.

 Ignoring integration.
-If your tools don’t talk to each other, you’ll waste time copying data between platforms.
-Invest in connecting tools properly once a pilot proves value.
+If your tools do not talk to each other, you waste time copying data between platforms.
+Connect the workflow properly once a pilot proves value.

 Chasing features over outcomes.
 Platforms love adding features.
-What matters: does the workflow rank better, refresh faster, convert more qualified visitors, or reduce manual effort?
-If not, it is bloat.
+What matters is whether the workflow ranks better, refreshes faster, converts more qualified visitors, or reduces manual effort.

 Buying before testing.
 Annual subscriptions save money but lock you into tools that might not fit.
 Start with monthly plans, run real work through the tool, validate ROI, then commit.